-Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC") and the "Notice-and-Access" provisions of Canadian securities laws under National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer and National Instrument 51-102 - Continuous Disclosure Obligations, we have elected to provide access to our proxy materials over the internet.
-Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because our board of directors is soliciting your proxy to vote at the 2021 Annual Meeting of Shareholders (the "Annual Meeting"), including at any adjournments or postponements of the Annual Meeting.
-All shareholders will have the ability to access the proxy materials over the internet or to request a printed copy may be found in the Notice.
+Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC") and the "Notice-and-Access" provisions of Canadian securities laws under National Instrument 54-101-Communication with Beneficial Owners of Securities of a Reporting Issuer and National Instrument 51-102-Continuous Disclosure Obligations, we have elected to provide access to our proxy materials over the internet.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because our board of directors is soliciting your proxy to vote at the 2022 Annual Meeting of Shareholders (the "Annual Meeting"), including at any adjournments or postponements of the Annual Meeting.
+All shareholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
+Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.

-We intend to mail the Notice on or about April 1, 2021 to all shareholders of record entitled to vote at the Annual Meeting.
+We intend to mail the Notice on or about April 1, 2022 to all shareholders of record entitled to vote at the Annual Meeting.